Feeling Stressed And Anxious? Doing Yoga Will Help You Deal With These Feelings

 Focus on your breath and imagine a place where you feel relaxed.
 Put your left hand on your chest, and your right hand on your belly while focusing on your breath.

 Take your arms to the side and draw your fingers in resulting to a thumbs up position with your fingers.
-Rotate your shoulders forward and backward while in this position.
-Do these for many times to relax your shoulders.

 Open up your hands as if you are removing water from your fingers.
 This motion will release the pent up energy into your hands.
 Lastly, do a quick shoulder roll.